Great Copywriting Examples for Homepages - Hospitality Copywriting

 Is that enough to convert?

-Which one of the following homepages for 3 different hotels uses the hero section best?
+Which one of the following homepages of 3 different hotels uses the hero section best?

 great copywriting example - above the fold